awsdocs/aws-global-accelerator-dev-guide/doc_source/auth_access_overview.md

 For more information about users, groups, roles, and permissions, see [Identities \(Users, Groups, and Roles\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id.html) in the *IAM User Guide*\.

-The following are two examples of policies that you could use with Global Accelerator The first example policy grants a user programmatic access to all List and Describe actions for accelerators in your AWS account:
+The following are two examples of policies that you could use with Global Accelerator\.
+The first example policy grants a user programmatic access to all List and Describe actions for accelerators in your AWS account:

 ```
 {